 Thanks to the #MeToo movement, the prevalence of sexual harassment can no longer be ignored by businesses.
 Because of this, a counterculture has emerged, so we’re certainly moving in the right direction.

-That’s why we commissioned Europe’s largest independent pollster, Norstat, to conduct one of the most comprehensive studies into workplace misconduct ever produced.
+That’s why we commissioned Europe’s largest independent pollster, Norstat, to conduct one of the most comprehensive studies into workplace misconduct ever produced – the Trust Gap.
 Our aim was to understand the experiences of employees and employers in the UK and US surrounding workplace misconduct in all its forms.
 This isn’t just limited to sexual harassment, but bullying, discrimination, fraud, and more.